Online Label Aggregation: A Variational Bayesian Approach: Related Work

+Aforementioned studies tailors for offline scenarios where lables of all items is collected at once.
+And, these methods require to derive a close-form of the generative model's posterior.

-Dawid and Skene \cite{dawid1979maximum} proposed the conception of confusion matrix to describe the expertise and the bias of a worker.
-Based on the confusion matrix, they designed an EM algorithm for label aggregation.
-In the field of crowdsourcing, the confusion matrix is effective and well known.
-Raykar et al. \cite{raykar2010learning} used noisy labels to train their classification model.
+\textbf{Confusion matrix}.
+Confusion matrix specifies how labels are corrupted from their true class to noisy ones.
+It can be based on the entre dataset, each worker, and even each content, with increasing model complexity.
+Dawid and Skene~\cite{dawid1979maximum} uses the confusion matrix to describe the expertise and the bias of a worker.
+They then design an EM algorithm for label aggregation.
+Raykar et al.~\cite{raykar2010learning} uses noisy labels to train their classification model.
 Their two-coin model is a variation of the confusion matrix.
-BCC \cite{kim2012bayesian} is the probabilistic graphical model version of Dawid\&Skene-EM.
-It also uses confusion matrix to evaluate workers, and uses Gibbs sampling to perform the parameter estimation.
-CommunityBCC \cite{venanzi2014community} is an extension of BCC.
-It divides the workers into worker communities.
-The workers in the same community have similar confusion matrices.
-CommunityBCC has better performance than BCC on sparse datasets.
-BCCWords \cite{simpson2015language} also extends BCC.
-Recently Zhou et al. \cite{zhou2012learning,zhou2014aggregating} proposed the minimax entropy estimator and its extensions.
+GLAD~\cite{whitehill2009whose} is a model that can infer the true labels, the expertise of workers, and the difficulty of items at the same time.
+However, GLAD is applicable for binary labeling tasks.
+Furthermore, Zhou et al. \cite{zhou2012learning,zhou2014aggregating} propose the minimax entropy estimator and its extensions.
 In these model, the authors set a separate probabilistic distribution for each worker-item pair.
-In most cases, minimax entropy and the extensions outperform Dawid\&Skene-EM.

-There are several other models for label aggregation.
-These models do not based on confusion matrix.
-GLAD \cite{whitehill2009whose} is a model that can infer the true labels, the expertise of workers, and the difficulty of items at the same time.
-It only can used for binary labeling tasks.
-Liu et al.\cite{liu2012variational} proposed a model which uses variational inference to approximate the posterior.
-Zhou and He \cite{zhou2016crowdsourcing} designed a label aggregation approach which is based on tensor augmentation and completion.
-Li et al. \cite{li2014wisdom} proposed a general crowd targeting framework, it can target good workers for crowdsourcing.
+Due to the iterative nature of EM algorithms and minmax entropy, it is not straightforward to extend those methods to construct stochastic optimizer needed for online label aggregation.

-DeepAgg \cite{gaunt2016training} is a model based on a deep neural network.
+Different from aformentinoed label aggregation methods, DeepAgg \cite{gaunt2016training} is a supervised model based on a deep neural network.
 The model is trained by a seed dataset which contains noisy labels and the corresponding ground truth labels.
-So it is not an unsupervised approach.
-DeepAgg has several limitations.
-It can not aggregate incomplete data, where many annotators only labeled a few items.
-Recently, Yin et al. \cite{yin2017aggregating} applied Variational Auto-Encoder (VAE) \cite{kingma2013auto} to label aggregation.
-Their LAA model contains a classifier and a reconstructor.
-Both the classifier and the reconstructor are neural networks.
-LAA is an unsupervised model and works well in most case.
-We will use it as a baseline in our experiments.
+DeepAgg can not aggregate incomplete data, where many annotators only labeled a few items.